Dragoș Vodă National College (Sighetu Marmației): Hungarian interregnum

 In 1940, the Second Vienna Award granted Northern Transylvania to Regency Hungary.
 The new regime immediately dissolved all but one Romanian high school in the region.
 Right after Hungarian troops entered Maramureș on September 5, Dragoș Vodă was transferred to the Piarists and became a Roman Catholic high school.
 A number of teachers fled or were fired.
-In November, a Piarist monk who taught classics was named principal.
+In November, a Piarist friar who taught classics was named principal.
 In October 1941, the school acquired a quasi-military aspect, as students were enrolled in the Levente Association, training four times a week.

 Starting with the 1940-1941 year, Hungarian became the language of instruction.
 At first, a slightly modified version of the Romanian curriculum was used.
 Starting with the second semester, the Hungarian curriculum was adopted.
 Of 289 pupils, 241 were Hungarian, 35 Romanian and 13 Jews, Germans and Ukrainians.
 By 1942-1943, there were 344 students, counted by religion: 214 Roman Catholics, 108 Greek Catholics, 9 Jews, 7 Romanian Orthodox and 2 Unitarians.

 In the first year of Hungarian administration, there were 16 teachers, of whom 3 were Piarists.
 In the third year, 8 of 20 belonged to the order.
 The teachers were a mixture of veterans from the Romanian-era school, Hungarian teachers from Transylvania and others brought in from Hungary proper.
 Pursuant to a military order, the existing library books were burned in the schoolyard.